adamatti/adamatti.github.io/posts/2023/03/16-quarkus.md

 }
 ```

-5. [Micronault](https://micronaut.io/) is still my prefered [spring](https://spring.io/) replacement, but this is a subject for another topic.
+5. [Micronault](https://micronaut.io/) is still my preferred [spring](https://spring.io/) replacement, but this is a subject for another topic.

 I still curious about Quarkus usage, let's keep watching and see how does it goes.